 True healing comes from God “who healeth all thy diseases” (Psalm 103:3).
 The scripture teaches us to build our faith and to trust in God for all things that affect our lives.
 “But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him” (Hebrews 11:6).
 The sick and suffering, in faith, are to seek after God with expectation.
-In the Old Testament, God was displeased with Asa, who was diseased in his feet, because he turned to the physicians and did not seek after the Lord (2 Chronicles 16:12).
 Coming to God should not be a last resort, but we should come to Him as a Father who desires to give good gifts to His children.
-For many, the doctrine of divine healing has become a cross hard to bear.
-It was never intended to be a burden but rather a privilege to place ourselves completely in the hands of a loving God.
+The doctrine of divine healing was never intended to be a burden.
+It is a privilege to place ourselves in the hands of a loving God.
 There is great peace in uncertain times when trust is fully placed in the Saviour.

 Come with Assurance